 What is a Prefab Geodesic Dome?

 A prefab dome kit frame is made up of short, straight metal sections called struts that join together to form an interconnected triangular hub.
 In spite of being lightweight, the frame is strong enough to withstand high winds and earth shaking quakes.

 Geodesic dome shelters are generally used as temporary or semi-permanent portable shelters for off-grid homes, greenhouses, event hosting, relief shelters or equipment storage.
 Frames last indefinitely, and the durable covers have been known to last over 20-years.
-Domes can be retrofitted to create a more permanent dwelling if at some point you opt to do so.
+Domes can be retrofitted to create a more permanent dwelling.

 What is Sacred Geometry?

 The basic building blocks of our entire Universe are based on mathematics and form.
 Found everywhere in Nature, the fundamental principles of Sacred Geometry extend from sound, light and form to the mathematical ratios, harmonics and proportions found in geodesic architecture.

 Sacred Geometry has 5 possible Platonic solid configurations comprised of chords (straight lines or struts) that connect these points to form a sphere – and, the chords (straight lines or struts) that connect these points is what lends the geodesic dome its structural strength and energetic qualities.

 To expand on this configuration… The icosahedron is defined as a platonic solid.
 Using the icosahedron and iterations of the icosahedron geodesic principal to smooth the profile, Pacific Domes shelters retain the geodesic quality – as well as, the attractiveness and strength of the sphere.
 Pacific Domes offers free downloadable overhead projectors for various dome sizes, empowering you to design your dome.